dubu-yc/FourCoffeePeanuts/README.md

-# CSS by Softlocked Ducks
-# Softlocked Ducks - Eric Guo, Yoonah Chang, Josephine Lee, Michael Borczuk
+# CSS by Softlocked Ducks - Eric Guo, Yoonah Chang, Josephine Lee, Michael Borczuk

 ## Notes
 - Doing background colors for text boxes is significantly easier than expected, however you have to specify which type of textbox